comit/sonoff-bridge/Upload.md

 - Port: Your COM port connected to sonoff

 Verify and/or compile the project and upload to your sonoff using the serial connection established above.

+Continue at ["First Steps"](https://github.com/arendst/Sonoff-Tasmota/wiki/Initital-Configuration) and be sure to check out the instructions to [connect additional sensors](https://github.com/arendst/Sonoff-Tasmota/wiki/Sensor-Configuration).

 ## Hints